fabianmartins/alienattack.workshop/README.md

 4. If everything was ok, and the application was able to retrieve the configurations, you will see a page with the buttons `Register` and `Login`.
 Choose **Register**.
 5. Register yourself filling the fields properly
 	* **Username**: Define a username.
 Use only lowercase letters and don't use symbols.
 	* **e-mail**: You will need a valid and accessible email.
 Cognito needs to send you a confirmation email and you will need to click on it to confirm.
+We recommend using a personal email to not get into anti-spam controls.
 	* **Password**: For testing purposes, use a simple password (like `abc123`).
 This password is managed by Cognito.
 So, it's not stored on any application database.
-	* **Confirm (and memorize) your password**: Repeat your password.
+	* **Confirm (and memorize, or take note) your password**: Repeat your password.
 	* **Your company's web domain (ex: aws.amazon.com)**: Input your company domain.
 	* Click on the button **Register**.
 6. If everything went well, you will receive a confirmation on your email.
 Open the email and click on the link.

 ### fixACTIVITY 3 - Test the login process

-1. Get back to the application on your browser (the one that you opened from `./game/index.html`), and now choose **Login** (or skip to step 2 if you already there).
+1. Get back to the application on your browser (the one that you opened from `./game/index.html`), and now choose **Login** (or skip to step 2 if you're already there).
 2. Enter your credentials, and click on **Login**.
 3. If you entered your credentials right, you will see a pop-up message `Login successful to user <username>`.
 4. If you get to a page where the indicating status is WAITING and a count down stopped at 10, then the login is ok, but something else is wrong (you can check the browser console, if you want).